bppwrite/bppwrite.github.io/content/education/miniplay-playwriting-contest/index.md

 BPP selects the best plays, based on how well the playwright crafts an original story, characters, and setting based upon the provided theme of EXPLORERS.

-## Submissions due March 2nd, 2020
+## Submissions due March 2nd, 2020!
+Guidelines Below:
-GUIDELINES FOR SUBMISSIONS
 * Include name, age, school, teacher, grade level and email/phone number on the first pages
 * Be 1-10 pages in length
 * Have no more than 6 characters in the play